PredixDev/MobileExample-iOSService-Sample/README.md

 ## Predix Mobile iOS Service Example

 This repo contains a Predix Mobile iOS service example that demonstrates a simple native service implementation.

-### Step 0 - Prerequisites
+### Prerequisites

 It is assumed you already have a Predix Mobile service installation, have installed the Predix Mobile pm command line tool, and have installed a Predix Mobile iOS Container, following the Getting Started examples for those repos.